b00tc4mp/isdi-bootcamp-202501/staff/sergi-castellar/project/doc/README.md

 - create and view diary entries
 - add and view events in a shared calendar
 - create and view customizable lists and notes (e.g., free text and checkboxes)
-- track and share daily feelings/emotions
+- track and share daily emotions
 - track the number of days together since the relationship began

 ### UI/UX Design